maresergiu/table-filtering-vue/README.md

 ### Overview

-I aim of this task is to create a user profile table with pagination and sorting capabilities using the [Vue.js](https://vuejs.org) JavaScript framework.
-The full list of requirements are shown below.
+I aim with this task to create a user profile table with pagination and sorting capabilities using the [Vue.js](https://vuejs.org) JavaScript framework.

 The data required to populate the table is served by a mock API when the project is running - see [the API documentation](./API_DOCS.md) for further details.